malashinroman/least_action/README.md

 ## Data

 LAC uses responses of 6 classifiers trained on cifar-10.
 Responses are precomputed stored as numpy files.
-Files can be downloaded from https://drive.google.com/drive/folders/1JYeRYBDanM6oLKLqHPrznJXaiSRkYtvg?usp=sharing
+Files can be downloaded from [google-drive](https://drive.google.com/file/d/14ysSLVz3UhnTRevKzLrQ1TDssYo0hESf/view?usp=sharing).

-Place the three folders into './weak_classifiers'.
+Untar and place the content into '<project-folder>/weak_classifiers'.

 ## Start training